 B. Exchanges Trading (Market Maker): A market maker (MM) is a company or individual who actively trades two-sided markets in a security, providing bids and offers (known as requests) along with the market size of each.
 The most common type of market maker is a brokerage firm that offers buy and sell solutions for investors in an effort to keep financial markets liquid.
 Most of these exchanges are centralized and with KYC / AML.
 These are recommended in the case if you want to enter the world of speculation, massive buying / selling of BTC and other cryptos.
 They can also be used for small, normal purchases, in case you want to take advantage of the lowest price on the market.
 There are people who buy BTC from here and sell them in P2P exchanges for a higher price, making a good profit from this movement.
 But you have to take into account all the factors and risks that this implies.
 This is NOT for newbies (padawans)!

 We are going to mention here a few with which they have been tested and there is no risk of fraud: Bitstamp – Binance – BitMex – Kraken – BTSE and many more you can check here: https://www.buybitcoinworldwide.com/

 —> Here you have a list of Trading Exchanges, of the most cited.

 C. Exchanges Lightning Network (LN): They are those exchanges (web pages or mobile applications) that offer changes from LN channels / wallets to onchain wallets and vice versa.
 It can also be Trading Exchanges which offer support to withdraw your purchases of BTC in LN channels.

 —> Here we have a list of Exchanges LN.

-Here is a curated list of exchanges for UK, US, South Africa in particular (users tested and used with success).
+Here is a curated list of exchanges used by our TG group members in particular (user tested and used with success).